ThatBenKraft/motors/README.md

 The number of steps is the number of stages you want your stepper to advance.
 This value can also be negative to reverse the direction.

-Directions can be found within the `Directions` class, with `Directions.CLOCKWISE` and `Directions.COUNTER_CLOCKWISE`.
-You can also just enter 1 or -1, corresponding to the same directions, respectively.
+Directions can be found within the `Directions` class, with `Directions.CLOCKWISE` and `Directions.COUNTER_CLOCKWISE` corresponding to 1 and -1, respectively.

 Sequences can similarly be found within the `Sequences` class.
-There are four current sequences in this class:
+There are five current sequences in this class:

 - `Sequences.HALFSTEP` - Provides a higher torque but slower overall motor speed.
-- `Sequences.WHOLESTEP` - Provides a lower torque but higher overall motor speed.
+- `Sequences.FULLSTEP` - Provides a lower torque but higher overall motor speed.
+- `Sequences.WAVESTEP` - A lesser-used low-torque sequence with similar motor speed to fullstep.
 - `Sequences.LOCK` - "Locks" the specified motor so that turning is disabled magnetically.
 - `Sequences.UNLOCK` - "Unlocks" the specified motor, setting all the pins to LOW.